tueran/MyFavorito-Beacon-Plugin/README.md

 ---
-title: Device
+title: Beacon
-description: Get device information.
+description: Beacon Plugin.
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one